+[US Note: The above table will be updated once the working document on IMT characteristics can be found under the official Chair’s Report document 5D/792]

 A2.2.1.1.2 Technical/ operational characteristics and protection criteria of space research service (near-Earth) (Earth-to-space) operating in the frequency band 7 190-7 235 MHz

 Information on technical and operational characteristics and protection criteria of SRS (near-Earth) systems in the 7 190-7 235 MHz band has been provided to WP 5D in liaison statements from Working Party 7B (Documents 5D/92 and 5D/403).
 Document 5D/403 indicates that example characteristics for near-Earth SRS networks are included in Report ITU-R SA.2309-0, section 3.